apkaur32/Home_Sales/README.md

 Overview: \
 In this challenge, you'll use your knowledge of SparkSQL to determine key metrics about home sales data.
 Then you'll use Spark to create temporary views, partition the data, cache and uncache a temporary table, and verify that the table has been uncached.

-Instructions: \
+Instructions:
 1. Rename the Home_Sales_starter_code.ipynb file as Home_Sales.ipynb.
 2. Import the necessary PySpark SQL functions for this assignment.
 3. Read the home_sales_revised.csv data in the starter code into a Spark DataFrame.
 4. Create a temporary table called home_sales.
-5. Answer the following questions using SparkSQL and round off your answer to two decimal places.
+5. Answer the following questions using SparkSQL and round off your answer to two decimal places:\
 a) What is the average price for a four-bedroom house sold for each year?
 b) What is the average price of a home for each year the home was built, that has three bedrooms and three bathrooms?
 c) What is the average price of a home for each year the home was built, that has three bedrooms, three bathrooms, two floors, and is greater than or equal to 2,000 square feet?